samuelribaric/BAID-Reproducibility/README.md

 ### Reflection on Methodological Variations

 #### Code Revamping Impact
 The introduction of a dynamic path management and weight loading system proved crucial for adapting the SAAN model to different computational environments and for facilitating continuous training sessions.
-These improvements not only enhanced the model's usability across platforms but also prevented potential data loss, thereby making the research process more resilient and efficient.
+These improvements not only enhanced the model's usability across platforms but also prevented potential data loss, thereby making the research process more dynamic, resilient and efficient.

 ### Concluding Thoughts